-Some cats find grooming uncomfortable.
-If you notice your cat twitching, swishing their tail, growling or hissing, end the session.
+This depends on your cat, but short, regular sessions are best.
+Use praise and treats to help your cat associate grooming with nice things.
+Some cats find grooming uncomfortable, so if you notice your cat twitching, swishing their tail, growling or hissing, end the session.

-Short-haired cats generally do a good job of grooming themselves.
-However, grooming sessions at least once a week are important to help keep their coat in a good condition.
+Many long-haired cats need grooming every day to prevent knots from forming, while short-haired cats generally do a good job of grooming themselves.
+However, grooming sessions at least once a week are still important to help keep their coat in a good condition.

 Grooming a long-haired cat

-Use a metal, wide-toothed comb and follow the direction the hair grows in naturally.
-Include chest and abdomen, behind the ears, back of the legs and axillae (armpit area) where tangles tend to form.
+Use a wide-toothed metal comb and follow the direction the hair grows in naturally.
+Include your cat's chest and abdomen, behind their ears, the backs of their legs and armpit area, where tangles tend to form.

 There are a variety of combs and brushes available.
-Some are specifically for checking for fleas and eggs, and some help tackle the moulting season.
+Some are specifically for checking for fleas and eggs, while others help tackle the moulting season.
+Others include:

-Specialised dematting combs are available and should be used instead of attempting to cut matted fur with scissors, as there is the risk of cutting your cat's skin.
+- Specialised dematting combs, which should be used instead of attempting to cut matted fur with scissors, as there is the risk of cutting your cat's skin.

-Soft bristle and pin brushes can help distribute natural oils which can help the condition of your cat's fur.
+- Soft bristle and pin brushes, which can help distribute natural oils which can help the condition of your cat's fur.

-Slicker brushes are good for pulling out dead hair and breaking down mats in long haired cats.
+- Slicker brushes, which are good for pulling out dead hair and breaking down mats in long-haired cats.

-You can also purchase grooming mitts which are useful in removing the dead hair from shorter-coated breeds.
+You can also buy grooming mitts, which are useful for removing the dead hair from shorter-coated breeds.